copticpen/copticpen.github.io/README.md

 # Coptic Pen
 These are thoughts, feelings, poems, lyrics, biographies, translations, autobiography, essays, memoirs, stories and nonsense written in Coptic language.
 Why do I write in a dead language?
 What purpose does it serve?
 I find no rational satisfactory answer.
 Is it nonsense?
 I tend not to judge I just write in Coptic language.
 This is as far as this blog goes in English language.
-I do not tend to write translations,

 ## Paslis
 - [Baptism](/baptism-psali.md)